Renewed activity at N. Korea nuclear reactor 'deeply troubling', IAEA says | Science-Environment

 "The bottom line is North Korea wants to improve the number and quality of its nuclear weapons," he added.
 While intelligence on North Korean nuclear weapons is limited, making it impossible to know their number, Albright estimated the country had the capacity to produce material for four to six bombs a year.

-At a 2019 summit in Vietnam with U.S. President Donald Trump, North Korean leader Kim Jong Un offered to dismantle Yongbyon in exchange for relief from a range of international sanctions over nuclear weapons and ballistic missile programs.
-At the time Trump said he rejected the deal because Yongbyon was only one part of the North's nuclear program, and was not enough of a concession to warrant loosening so many sanctions.
+KEY NUCLEAR SITE At a 2019 summit in Vietnam with U.S. President Donald Trump, North Korean leader Kim Jong Un offered to dismantle Yongbyon in exchange for relief from a range of international sanctions over nuclear weapons and ballistic missile programmes.

-U.S. President Joe Biden's administration has said it reached out to the North Koreans to offer talks, but Pyongyang has said it has no interest in negotiating without a change in policy by the United States.
-"There has been no agreement governing these facilities for a long time now," said Joshua Pollack, a researcher at the James Martin Center for Nonproliferation Studies (CNS).

-In June, the IAEA flagged indications of possible reprocessing work at Yongbyon to separate plutonium from spent reactor fuel that could be used in nuclear weapons.
-In Friday's report, the agency said the five-month duration of that apparent work, from mid-February to early July, suggested a full batch of spent fuel was handled, in contrast to the shorter time needed for waste treatment or maintenance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)